-This used to be a common arrangement to avoid inheritance tax (IHT) but is now less widespread.
-It may also protect a share of the estate if you are assessed for , although this is not automatic and can be invalid if the local authority judges you have made the arrangement to deliberately deprive yourself of assets.
+This used to be a common arrangement to avoid inheritance tax (IHT), but is now less widespread.
+It may also protect a share of the estate if you're assessed for, although this is not automatic and can be invalid if the local authority judges you have made the arrangement with deliberately deprive yourself of assets.

 Go further: Avoiding inheritance tax - these tips can help ensure that you have more residue left over to leave to your loved ones.

 For children under 18, you should say who you wish to be their guardians if both parents die, and where the money will come from to look after them.
 This is usually made in the form of trusts.

 If children inherit money and/or property, it's held in trust until they are 18 (or until they get married, if earlier).
 If you don't specify how the trust should be managed, it will be dealt with according to the 'trustee laws', which let the executors deal with the fund (see below).

 Appointing executors to your estate